thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 To be clear, when speaking about *feature branching* we truly mean long-running branches, i.e. branches that last for **longer than a day**.

+## Reasons for Feature Branching

 To understand the reasons teams put forward to use feature branches, I asked proponents of feature branching for their reasons.

-## It allows us to work in isolation, therefore we are more productive
+### It allows us to work in isolation, therefore we are more productive

 When I first heard of this argument, I have to admit this sounded fair to me.
 But, then I started to think this through.
 Wait a minute, this is a local